Cloudmersive/Cloudmersive.APIClient.Java.RestTemplate/docs/VideoApi.md

         VideoApi apiInstance = new VideoApi(defaultClient);
         String fileUrl = "fileUrl_example"; // String | Optional; URL of a video file being scanned.
 Use this option for files larger than 2GB.
-        BigDecimal framesPerSecond = new BigDecimal(); // BigDecimal | Optional; How many video frames per second to be scanned.
+        BigDecimal framesPerSecond = new BigDecimal(78); // BigDecimal | Optional; How many video frames per second to be scanned.
 Minimum value is 0.05 (1 frame per 20 seconds), maximum is 1.
 Default is 0.33 frame per second (1 frame scanned every 3 seconds).
 Maximum of 1000 total frames can be scanned, potentially adjusting the framerate for longer videos.
         File inputFile = new File("/path/to/file"); // File | Input file to perform the operation on. try {
             NsfwResult result = apiInstance.videoScanForNsfw(fileUrl, framesPerSecond, inputFile);